cirosantilli/linux-kernel-module-cheat/README.md

 # Linux Kernel Module Cheat

-Run one command, get into QEMU Buildroot BusyBox with several minimal Linux kernel 4.9 module example tutorials with GDB debug support. x86 and ARM guests supported.
-Tested in Ubuntu 14.04 - 16.10 hosts.
+Run one command, get into QEMU Buildroot BusyBox with several minimal Linux kernel 4.9 module example tutorials with GDB and KGDB debug.
+Tested in x86 and ARM guests, Ubuntu 14.04 - 16.10 hosts.

 Usage: